Mugisha27/React-P/README.md

 ![Installation](src/assets/screenshot.png)

 ## DESCRIPTION
-Application has a single Header component that appears on multiple pages, with a Navigation component within it that’s used to conditionally render About Me, Portfolio, Contact, and Resume sections.
+Application has a single Header component that appears on multiple pages, with a Navigation component within it that’s used to conditionally render About Me, Portfolio, Contact and Resume sections.

 ![DESCRIPTION](src/assets/image.png)